 - The condition of the car

-You should always make mention of any major faults with a car you are selling.
+You should always mention any major faults with a car you’re selling.
 For example, if it regularly cuts out in the middle of a drive, it’s a good idea to mention this.

-In any case, it is unlikely that any buyer will purchase your car without a test drive, so it makes sense to be up-front and honest.
+In any case, it’s unlikely that any buyer will purchase your car without a test drive, so it makes sense to be up-front and honest.
 Also, it could be potentially dangerous – and you might find yourself culpable if you sold it without letting the new buyer know.

-If the car your selling is a nearly-new car, it’s a good idea to outline any body defects or damage – as it’s very likely that buyers will expect it to be in good condition.
+If the car you’re selling is nearly-new, it’s a good idea to outline any body defects or damage – as it’s very likely that buyers will expect it to be in good condition.
 However, older used cars are expected to have the odd mark on their bodywork, so unless it’s really bad, you can usually get away with not mentioning it.